SiouxsieAsylum/Invoicer/README.md

  - LinkedIn: [Andrea McKenzie](https://www.linkedin.com/in/andrea-mckenzie/)
  - Skype: andrea.michelle.mckenzie

- Invoicer is a React/Express application that sends template emails to your saved clients.
+ Invoicer is an Express application that sends template emails to your saved clients.
  - **MVP** Sends a single email to a single client at a time
  - **MVP + 1** Uploads attachments and sends single email with an attachment to single client
  - **MVP + 2** Sends multiple emails to multiple clients